o-minimal GAGA and a conjecture of Griffiths: Definable images

-The purpose of this section is to prove an algebraization theorem for definable images of algebraic spaces.
-For convenience we make the following definition. \begin{defn}A map $f:X\to Y$ of algebraic spaces is dominant if $\O_Y\to f_*\O_X$ is injective. \end{defn} Note that a proper dominant map is surjective on complex points.
+For convenience we make the following definition. \begin{defn}A morphism $f:X\to Y$ of algebraic spaces is dominant if $\O_Y\to f_*\O_X$ is injective. \end{defn} Note that a proper dominant morphism is surjective on complex points.
 Our goal is to prove the following result.